CiscoDevNet/sastre/README.md

 Support enquires can be sent to sastre-support@cisco.com.

 Note on vManage release support:
-- Sastre 1.18.3 supports up to vManage 20.7.
-However, specific support for resource groups and multi-cloud features will come in a future release.
+- Sastre 1.19 officially supports up to vManage 20.8.
+Newer vManage releases normally work without problems, just lacking support to the newer features added to that particular vManage release.

 ## Sastre and Sastre-Pro